-Updated 11/28/16 – Volunteer teams have been working in the neediest areas of the state since last December in RebuildSC: repairing or replacing roofs, sheetrock, flooring, decks, steps, plumbing, wiring and more.
-Materials for these repairs can cost thousands of dollars per home, but God is providing the needed funds so that South Carolina Baptists can help flood-affected families to have homes that are sound, sturdy, and safe.
+Updated 7/27/17 – Volunteer teams have been working in the neediest areas of the state all of 2016 and 2017 in RebuildSC: repairing or replacing roofs, sheetrock, flooring, decks, steps, plumbing, wiring and more.
+Materials for these repairs can cost thousands of dollars per home, but God has provided the needed funds so that South Carolina Baptists can help flood-affected families to have homes that are sound, sturdy, and safe.

 Funding for RebuildSC comes from: